Rimurutempestx/Amazon-DynamoDB-pricing-/README.md

 (Cold backup storage is supported for on-demand backups that are managed by AWS Backup only.
 You can opt-in to use AWS Backup from the AWS Management Console.
 Backups that are transitioned to Cold Storage have a minimum 90 days of storage, and backups deleted before 90 days incur a pro-rated charge equal to the storage charge for the remaining days.)

+#### Restoring a table

+Restoring a table from on-demand backups or PITR is charged based on the total size of data restored (table data, local secondary indexes, and global secondary indexes) for each request.

+- Warm Backup Storage:	$0.15 per GB
+- Cold Backup Storage:	$0.20 per GB

+(Restoring from cold backup storage is supported for on-demand backups that are managed by AWS Backup only.
+You can opt-in to use AWS Backup from the AWS Management Console.
+Cold backup storage is not applicable for continuous backups with point-in-time recovery (PITR).)